![]() |

 |

-| Search corresponding promoters for your sequence(s) |
+Search corresponding promoters for your sequence(s) |

-If you activate this checkbox, your input sequence(s) is/are mapped against the
+If you activate this checkbox, your input sequence(s) is/are mapped against the organism which you choose from the drop-down list.
+See below for details. |

-| Database input | |
+Database input | |

-| Select one of these database-sections | On the Genomatix server the following databases are available:
+Select one of these database-sections | On the Genomatix server the following databases are available:

 In case you have selected a section from the GenBank database you may also restrict the analysis to sequences containing user-defined keywords in their annotation.
 You can enter keywords which will be searched in